The Best High-Iron Foods for Little One's Starting Solids

 • Egg yolks – a versatile option with additional nutrients.
 Eggs are also a common food allergen, so it is recommended that eggs are introduced slowly to allow for monitoring of any adverse reactions.

-These iron rich foods provide variety and ensure babies meet their iron needs.
+These iron rich foods provide variety and ensure little one's meet their iron needs.

-How Do I Increase My Baby’s Iron Levels?
+How Do I Increase My Little One's Iron Levels?

-1. Offer iron fortified infant cereal as one of the first solid foods.
+1. Offer iron fortified little one's cereal as one of the first solid foods.

 2. Introduce small portions of red meat or ground beef pureed or minced.